Interplay between altermagnetism and topological superconductivity on an unconventional superconducting platform: Summary and discussion

 \subsection{Acknowledgments}

 PC acknowledges Arijit Saha, Kenji Fukushima, and Takashi Oka for fruitful discussions and support.
-V. J. acknowledges the support of the Swedish Research Council Grant No. VR 2019-04735 and Fondecyt (Chile) Grant No. 1230933.
+V. J. acknowledges the support of Fondecyt (Chile) Grant No. 1230933 and the Swedish Research Council Grant No. VR 2019-04735.